smaremanda/add-in-docs/essentials/localization.md

 |The high resolution icon image is optional but if it is specified, it must occur after the  **IconUrl** element.
 When **HighResolutionIconUrl** is specified, and the add-in is installed on a device that supports high dpi resolution, the **HighResolutionIconUrl** value is used instead of the value for **IconUrl**.
 You can use the same override technique to specify a certain image for a specific culture.
 If you use and localize an icon, users in each locale you specify can see a localized icon image for the add-in.For Outlook add-ins, users can see the icon in the EAC after installing the add-in.For content and task pane add-ins, users can see the icon in the ribbon after installing the add-in.|
 |**SourceLocation**|Users in each locale you specify can see a webpage that you specifically design for the add-in for that locale. |

  >**Note**  * You can localize the description and display name for only the locales that Office supports.
-See[Language identifiers and OptionState Id values in Office 2013](http://technet.microsoft.com/en-us/library/cc179219%28Office.15%29.aspx) for a list of languages and locales for the current release of Office.
+See [Language identifiers and OptionState Id values in Office 2013](http://technet.microsoft.com/en-us/library/cc179219%28Office.15%29.aspx) for a list of languages and locales for the current release of Office.

 ### Examples